yodesser/SYMnmf-project-/README.md

 symnmf.h — header file for the C implementation.

 symnmfmodule.c — Python C API wrapper connecting the C code with Python.

-analysis.py — script for testing and analyzing outputs.

 setup.py — build script for compiling the C extension.